ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 </body>
 ```
 As per the url requested, we'll render different views inside the `ion-nav-view` in `index.html`.
 [ion-view](http://ionicframework.com/docs/api/directive/ionView/) is another IONIC directive API which is the child of `ion-nav-view`.
-It's a container for the view content.
+It's a container which holds the view content.
 Now, open `templates/home.html` and add a ion-view with a header tag.
 ```
 <ion-view>
      <h1>This is Home Template</h1>
 </ion-view>
 ```
-The template and containers are all ready.
-Now, we need to define the routes and their respective views.
+The template and containers are ready.
+Now we need to define the routes and their respective views.
 We'll make use of [angular-ui-router](https://github.com/angular-ui/ui-router).
 So, open up `js/app.js` and define the`home` state.
 ```
 .config(function($stateProvider, $urlRouterProvider) {
     $stateProvider